muntisa/Deep-Politics/README.md

 * [FineTuningVGG16.ipynb](FineTuningVGG16.ipynb): **Fine Tuning** of a pre-trained VGG16 with the Imagenet weights: training of 2 last Conv block of VGG16 + FC, you can obtain test **accuracy of 85%**!

 ### Acknowledgements
 I gratefully acknowledge the support of NVIDIA Corporation with the donation of the Titan Xp GPU used for this research (https://developer.nvidia.com/academic_gpu_seeding).
+The entire project was done at RNASA-IMEDIR group, Computer Science Faculty, University of A Coruna, Spain.